ECStansell/Word-Guessing-Game/README.md

 # Word-Guessing-Game
 School project to create a word guessing game.

+Word Guessing game must be run with the provided wordlist.

 Project Prompt:
 General Requirements
 Remember to comment your code - include your name, date, class, and assignment title.